 Jon Priestnall, Group Tax Director, Aviva

 In Deloitte’s survey, tax leaders provided insights into the factors that would help elevate the tax point of view in sustainability conversations.
-The list included factors such as “greater collaboration/communication within the organization.”
+The list included factors such as “greater collaboration/communication within the organisation.”
 Tax leaders’ responses also included “more resources/information.”

 The softer skills of communication and building business cases will be key to working closely with the business.
-Tax leaders can consider upskilling and diversifying the roles on their teams, acquiring new talent, increasing automation, and outsourcing/partnering to access the capabilities they need to meet increasing ESG-related business advisory needs and demands.
+Tax leaders can consider upskilling and diversifying the roles on their teams, acquiring new talent, increasing automation and, outsourcing/partnering to access the capabilities they need to meet increasing ESG-related business advisory needs and demands.

 ESG illustrates another reason tax department transformation is needed.
 The focus on transparency and the resource required to support ESG initiatives provides incentive to free up resources by using digital and artificial intelligence (AI) technologies to automate rote tasks such as compliance and filing process.